NATIONAL HANGOVER DAY

 - Feeling tired: Alcohol is a toxin.
-Our bodies are designed to metabolize toxins (alcohol) at a certain pace.
-When the pace of consumption exceeds the pace the liver can process it we become intoxicated and at a substantially higher risk for a hangover.
+Our bodies metabolize toxins (alcohol) at a certain pace.
+When the speed of consumption exceeds the pace the liver can process it, we become intoxicated.
+The risk of a hangover becomes substantially higher, too.
 As the liver breaks down alcohol, it produces the toxic chemical acetaldehyde.
 One of the substances the body produces to counter these toxins is glutathione.
-The body can only make so much at a time and can be quickly depleted during a night of drinking.
-Glutathione is a stimulant and when it’s depleted, we feel tired.
+The body can only make so much at a time, and a night of drinking quickly depletes it.
+Since glutathione is a stimulant, when it’s exhausted, we feel tired.

-- Upset stomach: Alcohol promotes secretion of hydrochloric acid in the stomach.
-Excessive amounts of hydrochloric acid can lead to a queasy stomach, diarrhea or vomiting.
+- Upset stomach: Alcohol promotes the secretion of hydrochloric acid in the stomach.
+Excessive amounts of hydrochloric acid lead to a queasy stomach, diarrhea, or vomiting.

 - Headache or muscle aches: Alcohol is a diuretic.
-Dehydration can lead to aches and pains as well as the upset stomach listed above.
+Dehydration leads to aches and pains, as well as the upset stomach listed above.

 How to Prevent that Hangover

-- Eat – A fat and protein loaded meal before or during the first round of drinks will slow the absorption of alcohol into the bloodstream.
+- Eat – A fat and protein-loaded meal before or during the first round of drinks slows the absorption of alcohol into the bloodstream.
 No, the food doesn’t act a sponge, soaking up the alcohol, but it does slow down the digestive process.
-Fats and especially proteins, take longer to digest and the alcohol will be released more slowly into the bloodstream.
+Fats and especially proteins, take longer to digest, and the alcohol will be released more slowly into the bloodstream.

 - Drink water – Keep hydrated between beers or shots by drinking a glass of water in between.
-This will dilute the alcohol, give the liver time to keep up and replace the fluids lost.
+Hydration dilutes the alcohol, giving the liver time to keep up and replace the fluids lost.

-The only sure fire cure for a hangover is time and lots of fluids.
-There are some common remedies that may help ease the symptoms, and there are others that only delay recovery.
+The only sure-fire cure for a hangover is time and lots of fluids.
+Some common remedies may help ease the symptoms, and others only delay recovery.

-- The most common ‘cure’ is called “a hair of the dog that bit you”.
-This suggests that having some of what caused the hangover will help cure it.
-This will only delay recovery as it will further tax the liver, increase the secretion of hydrochloric acid and will not replace any of the fluids already lost to last night’s revelry.
+- The most common ‘cure’ is called “the hair of the dog that bit you.”
+This remedy suggests having some of what caused the hangover will help cure it.
+However, the approach will only delay recovery as it will further tax the liver, increase the secretion of hydrochloric acid, and will not replace any of the fluids already lost to last night’s revelry.

-- In the movies, a strong cup of coffee is often shoved into the hands of the hangover victim in hopes of bringing some life back into them.
-Coffee is a diuretic and while it may stimulate the body temporarily, the effect doesn’t last and will only delay recovery.
+- Drink coffee – In the movies, a strong cup of coffee is often shoved into the hands of the hangover victim in hopes of bringing some life back into them.
+Coffee is a diuretic, and while it may stimulate the body temporarily, the effect doesn’t last and will only delay recovery.

-- Eating a meal with complex carbohydrates, protein and a little fat can help ease the symptoms of a hangover.
-Whole wheat toast can absorb some of the acid the stomach is producing.
+- Eating a meal with complex carbohydrates, protein, and a little fat can help ease the symptoms of a hangover.
+Whole wheat toast can absorb some of the acids the stomach is producing.
 A fried egg can give the stomach something else to do instead of producing acid and also replaces some nutrients the body lost during the party binge.

 Use #NationalHangOverDay when posting on Social Media.

-National Hangover Day was submitted by Keegan Calligar and Marlo Anderson in October 2015.
-The day was approved by the registrar of National Day Calendar in November of 2015.
+Keegan Calligar and Marlo Anderson submitted National Hangover Day in October 2015.
+The day was approved by the registrar of National Day Calendar® in November of 2015.